There’s more to woods than trees.

 We’re experts in all that woods have to offer.
 Our work means timber for industry and biofuels, habitats for wildlife and plants, space to play, exercise or learn – and jobs in some of the most remote parts of the country.
 That is why our role is so important – because of the sheer breadth of what we do.

-Below is just a taster of some of the varied work we do, and that you too could be involved with.
+Below is just a taste of some of the varied work we do, and that you too could be involved with.

 When District Forester Mike Taylor looked at the area around High Lodge in Thetford Forest, he didn’t see trees, he saw an amazing concert venue.
 And he made the vision happen.
-More than half a million people nationally have come into the woods over the past four years to hear everything from the classics to Cold Play as part of Forest Tours.
+More than 1 million people nationally have come into the woods over the past 12 years to hear everything from the classics to Jessie J as part of Forest Live.
 And it’s helped open people’s eyes to how forests can offer something special to them.